benjaminbergstein/blog/app/content/blog/engineering/nginx-as-docker-proxy/index.md

 Creating dev-proxy_nginx_1 ... done
 ```

-And when we navigate to the url of our host:
+And when we navigate to the url of our host, the page looks like this:

 ![./hello-world.png](./hello-world.png)

 It works!
-Now we need to set up the dynamic routing.
+Now we can implement the dynamic routing.

 ## Set up dynamic routing in Nginx config